What is TTY Mode?

 TTY Mode Variants

-In the smartphones you will find the 3 Variants of TTY.
+In a smartphone, you will find the 3 Variants of TTY.
 When you select it to active or deactivate, you basically see options – Full, HCO, and VCO.

-You can enable or disable these options as per your requirement under the phone’s general and call settings.
-Here’s detail explanation of all the modes that are available in a smartphone (if it comes with this feature):
+You can enable or disable these tty options as per your requirement under the phone’s general and call settings.
+Here’s detail explanation of all these modes that are available in a smartphone (if it comes with this feature):

 1. TTY FULL means you have activated only text base communication.
 In this form and you will get and send message by typing.
 The incoming and outgoing message will be in text form.